skynet-guide/docs/docs/help/faq.md

   <br>
   One way to sync faster is to get external SSD drive and change the Sia Data Folder location in Sia-UI Settings (it's available once you get to your dashboard).
 When you change it, expect Sia-UI to restart and start completely over.
 If you want it to continue with the previous data and your wallet, you will need to manually move it to new location and re-launch.
   <br><br>
   Other way is less secure as you are relying on someone else's consensus.
 It can decrease your sync time by about 90%.
 In case of HDD, you will probably still end up waiting for maybe a half of day or longer.
-If you want to proceed, check this <a href="https://siastats.info/consensus">community site</a> for more details.
+If you want to proceed, check this <a target="_blank" rel="noopener noreferrer" href="ps://siastats.info/consensus">community site</a> for more details.
 </details>

 <!-- I am stuck at Block Height 0 -->